-Mystery: A few year back, this tale led me to search for the The Borrowers Beneath, and I found a cover featuring a humanoid, tentacle-faced creature that closely resembled a mind flayer.
-Now, the same search just reveals a cover of tentacles erupting from the ground and a few images of Cthulhu.
-But in another reminiscence, Gary said the cover that inspired him showed a humanoid creature.
+Mystery: None of the editions of The Borrowers Beneath that I’ve found show a humanoid, tentacle-faced creature that resembles a mind flayer.
+The most common cover shows tentacles erupting from the ground.
+In another reminiscence, Gary said the cover that inspired him showed a humanoid creature.
 What cover actually inspired the mind flayer?

 Although Wizards claims githyanki as part of D&D’s product identity, Game of Thrones author George R.R.
 Martin has a claim to them too.
 For D&D, science fiction author Charles Stross took the name githyanki and a bit of backstory from Martin’s SF novel Dying of the Light.
 “I’ve always felt slightly guilty about that,” Stross said.
 “Credit should be given where credit’s due.”
 Martin’s githyanki never develop beyond an unseen threat with limited intelligence.
 But like the D&D monsters, the originals were living, psychic weapons and former slaves of an alien race.
 Stross credits another legendary author with additional inspiration.
 “The Illithid/Githyanki relationship probably slid into my mind as a result of reading Larry Niven’sThe World of Ptavvs, which features a psionic master/slave race relationship far in the past that nearly killed all the sapients in the galaxy when it turned hot.”